LeadSpend/jquery-validate-leadspend/README.md

-**Please note that this plugin has been replaced by our new [jQuery Plugin: jquery-leadspendemail](https://github.com/LeadSpend/jquery-leadspendemail)**
+**Please note that this plugin is out of date and should no longer be used.
+Please use our new [jQuery Plugin: jquery-leadspendemail](https://github.com/LeadSpend/jquery-leadspendemail) instead.**

 LeadSpend jQuery Validation Plugin
 ================================